tbansal2707/portfolio/README.md

 ## Work Experience
 **Operations Research Intern, Dematic, Austin, TX (_June 2023 – Present_)**
-- Developed algorithms to record the occurrence of real-time exceptions in client-facing use cases of the Multishuttle
+- Developed algorithms to record the occurrence of real-time exceptions in client-facing use cases (Tesla, Whole Foods) of the Multishuttle
 - Created advanced simulation model and designed scenarios achieving 14% increase in the system supply rate (SimPy)
 - Authored two white papers in record time demonstrating 18% increase in uptime of newly patented machine technology by studying predictive maintenance using anomaly detection and sensor data analysis